matter-in-motion/transport/README.md

 ### Installation

-`npm i @matter-in-motion/trasnport`
+`npm i @matter-in-motion/transport`

 ### Usage

-1. Add it to your extensions in the settings.
+1. Add `transport` to your extensions in the settings.
 1. Add at least one transport extension

 ```js